satish-ramaswamy/CNN-MNIST/README.md

-"# number recognition from MNIST D"
+"# number recognition from MNIST Database"